betaflight/betaflight/docs/TargetMaintenance/CreatingAUnifiedTarget.md

 - connect to your board running the Unified Target firmware, enter CLI;

-- copy / paste the contents of the dump created in 2. into CLI, then enter `save`;
+- copy / paste the contents of the dump created in 2. into CLI

+- enter the command: `feature OSD` in CLI, just before the #master section (to switch on OSD by default), then enter `save`;

 - when the board reboots now, the LEDs should start working again - this is a sign that the previous step was successful.